-REFERENCEs
+NOTE - There is, in effect, a separate set of Q-SCID registry entries for each protocol version number and each frequency bin that a spacecraft is assigned to use, such as X-band uplink, X and Ka-band downlink.
+While it is to be avoided if at all possible, one spacecraft may have more than one SCID assigned in these different VN & frequency bins.
+See Annex C which defines the characteristics of the registries that are to be used for this procedure.

+References

 The following publications contain provisions which, through reference in this text, constitute provisions of this document.
 At the time of publication, the editions indicated were valid.
 All publications are subject to revision, and users of this document are encouraged to investigate the possibility of applying the most recent editions of the publications indicated below.
 The CCSDS Secretariat maintains a register of currently valid CCSDS publications.